senfullstack/pb_oracle_integration/client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.

+Run `npm i` first time for install the dependency packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.